 - If traveling out of the country, double-check you have all your documentation, review current policies and conditions, and be prepared to spend extra time at customs when returning.
 Pay special attention to COVID-19 restrictions and safety measures.

-Whether you're traveling or staying here in Cleveland, please continue to stay safe and responsible and we wish you a happy and fun holiday season!
+Whether you're traveling or staying here in Cleveland, please continue to stay safe but have happy and fun holidays!

 Three Minute Thesis Competition (3MT)!

 We are planning the very first Three Minute Thesis competition at CWRU!
 3MT celebrates the exciting research conducted by grad students around the world.
 This competition cultivates students' academic, presentation, and research communication skills.
 Presenting in a 3MT competition increases your capacity to effectively explain your research in three minutes, in a language appropriate to a non-specialist audience.